-In premises with a ground floor and up to three upper floors served by a single stairway, it is important to understand that you are unlikely to be able to meet the suggested travel distance to a final exit (see Table 2 on page 71).
+If your premises have a ground floor and up to three upper storeys and are served by a single stairway, it is important to understand that you are unlikely to be able to meet the suggested travel distance to a final exit (see Table 2 on page 91).
 In these circumstances it is necessary to protect the stairway by a fire-resisting enclosure as shown.

-The layout shown in Figure 53 will be generally acceptable as long as the following apply:
+The layout shown in Figure 60 will be generally acceptable as long as the following apply: